g-leech/argmin-gravitas/_posts/2017-12-31-mogopaedia.markdown

 The autobiographical ones can be split into childhood, vampires (drug squatting), and .

-One hair-raising fact is that 5 fansites have done what I am doing and all are dead.
+One hair-raising fact is that 5 fansites have done what I am doing and all of them are dead.

 https://www.mountain-goats.com/forums/read.php?2,18802,23156#msg-23156
 http://web.archive.org/web/20220124123314/https://kylebarbour.org/tmg/